HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/stops/index.md

 2. Press play in GraphiQL to execute the query.

-### Query all stations and stops within the station
+### Query all stations and return list of stops within the stations

 * Station is a location, which contains stops
   * For example, a train station is a station and its platforms are stops